-The stable democracy in Benin since 1990 has greatly benefited the country, but the economic situation is still precarious, with almost half of the population living in extreme poverty.
+Benin has had a stable democracy since 1990, but the economic situation is still fragile, with almost half of the population living in extreme poverty.
 A large majority of the working population depends on the informal economy and farming.